 The Relationship Rule

 Qualifying relatives include siblings, half-siblings, and step-siblings.
-They also include your parents, stepparents, grandparents and even great-grandparents.
-Nieces, nephews, aunts and uncles can all be your dependents, and your in-laws are covered by this rule, too.
+They also include your parents, step-parents, grandparents, and even great-grandparents.
+Nieces, nephews, aunts, and uncles can all be your dependents, and your in-laws are covered by this rule, too.

 The Income Rule

 There must also be a good reason why your would-be dependent is costing you so much money, namely that they earn very little money of their own.

 Their total taxable income from all sources must be less than the personal exemption amount for the year in which you want to claim them.
 The TCJA retains the exemption amount for purposes of qualifying for other tax breaks even though personal exemptions have been temporarily eliminated from the tax code.
 It’s $4,300 in 2021.

 You must look at your potential dependent’s gross income—what they earned before taxes.
 This includes unemployment compensation, although not Social Security income that’s not taxed.
 It can include public assistance.